Yamal LNG: Ownership

 and from September 2014 Evgeny Kot has been appointed the CEO of Yamal LNG.

+Funding

+Shareholders provided $10.5 billion the remaining coming as debt, with the Russian National Wealth Fund providing $2.6 billion, Russian banks $4 billion and Chinese banks $12 billion.

 Icebreaker LNG carriers

-Yamal LNG has commissioned 15 LNG icebreaker/tanker ships to export its gas.
-Each icebreaker/tanker is designed to operate year-round from the Yamal peninsula and to break ice up to 2.5 meters thick.
+Yamal LNG leases 15 Yamalmax class LNG tanker ships to export its gas.
+Each tanker is designed to operate year-round from the Yamal peninsula and to break ice up to 2.1 meters thick.
 The ships are leased by Yamal LNG from four companies: Sovcomflot, one ship; MOL, three ships; Dynagas, five ships; and Teekay, six ships.
 The tankers were designed in Finland by Aker Arctic Technology Inc. and built at the Daewoo Shipbuilding & Marine Engineering (DSME) shipyard in South Korea.

 The first icebreaker, Christophe de Margerie, traversed from Norway to South Korea across the Northern Sea Route in 19 days in August 2017.

 When ice precludes shipping along the Northern Sea Route, then the Fluxys terminal at Zeebrugge, Belgium, will serve Russia as the LNG port for the Asia-Pacific region.